Pageboy/notes/docs/Articles/Vertical Spacing for text, pBook and eBook.md

 ---
-hide:
- - navigation
 tags:
   - multiplatform
   - typography
   - indesign
+date: 2025-02-16
+updated: 2025-02-24
+title: Vertical Spacing for text, pBook and eBook
 ---

 When we choose a value for _leading_ in InDesign, we are actually defining the distance between the baselines.
 The more traditional definition of leading is the space between the baseline and top of character container; the term coming from the little slabs of lead put between the type.